17Xihe/PixelCharacterEngine/style/proportion.md

 # Character Proportion

-The character should look like a classic RPG pixel sprite.
+The character should look like a cute collectible RPG character.

 Body ratio: